Poor Circulation in Hands, Legs and Feet - Page 2

 There are many great ways to exercise: swimming, playing tennis, walking, jogging, netball, hockey etc. You can even join a local rambles society or cycling group.
 The health benefits of regular exercise can be enormous.

 If you can use stairs instead of a lift at least part of the way, then do so.
 If you can avoid using a lift, then do so.
-Stairs really work the legs and help the blood flow.
+Stairs really work the legs, raise temperature and get things moving internally.

 Even doing some of these things a little each day can make a big difference.